Chaste/Chaste.github.io/site/content/workshops/2026-09/event.md

 **Dinner:** The workshop dinner will be at New College on Wednesday 16th.

-If you are travelling to the workshop, you may also claim reasonably subsistence along with your travel costs.
+If you are travelling to the workshop, you may also claim reasonable subsistence along with your travel costs.
 You should expect to receive an email directly about claiming travel expenses.

 ### Accommodation Information